 And of course, it’s also now, at the obviously incredibly wise age of 33, that I realize that much of what I resented my mother for is what I see mirrored in myself.
 Those things I don’t like about me that exist inside of her are the things I cannot bear the most.
 Cliched, for certain, but true.
 I have a daughter of my own, and it is those parts of my personality that I am still learning to love which she has that are the most abrasive for me – her defiance, her very loud voice, her animated facial features- no one rolls her eyes like my 6 year old does, except.. maybe me.
 In a battle of wills over a pair of flip flops, I catch my anger rising, and think of all the times I’ve insisted on wearing something completely impractical for the situation, because I wanted to.

-One job of motherhood is to impart the beliefs and values we hold in the utmost importance to our children.
+One job of motherhood is to impart the beliefs and values we hold in the utmost importance to our children, some of us think that being a mother is what we do best, some women were just born to take care of children, in fact, I think that I would go through a foster care licensing process in cleveland oh if I didn’t have my children.
 The hidden agenda here is we really want them to just go along with it.
-The problem of course is that there is another job of motherhood, one of equal gravity – it’s our job to foster independence in these tiny humans, so that one day, they will stand on their own two feet.
+The problem of course is that there is another job of motherhood, one of equal gravity .
 And once they’re standing, they might dance a jig, or hop on one foot, or walk away.
 And we can’t really do much outside of telling them why we think dancing a jig is the best way to live life.
 They will choose, because we nurtured that ability in them.
 To choose, to stand, to walk away if they wanted to, to know they could come back at any time.

 And I can’t speak to what that feels like as a parent (yet), but I do know that even once you’ve figured out you can do more than jig once you’re standing, it can sting to do something else.